ekholme/brain/content/FlexCreek Running Notes.md

 ---
 ## Link to Github Repo
 [FlexCreek Github Repo](https://github.com/ekholme/flexcreek)

+## 2025-01-02 Update

+I think I want to change what FlexCreek is.
+After doing a bit more thinking, I believe I want it to be essentially a workout log.
+Basically a high-tech workout journal.
+I can record movements, workouts, and my performances on workouts (along with the date I completed them) along with notes describing how I felt.

+Some of the functionality will be the same, but a fair amount will be simplified by going this route, I think.

+In other news, I started work on the database schema.
+I started small, just creating 3 tables -- `movements`, `muscles`, and `movement_muscles`.
+This will allow me to start putting movements in and associating each movement with the muscles it recruits.
+My understanding is that this 3-table structure is best for capturing many-to-many relationships.

+The code is in `sql/migration.sql`, which I'll build out more once I start adding other elements (workouts, users, etc).
 ## 2024-12-11 Update

 Some odds and ends today, and mostly just scaffolding.
 I set up a pretty basic server struct, a constructor to create a new server, and then methods on the server to register routes and run the server.
 The application doesn't do anything different than it did before, but it's got a bit more structure to it.